vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - `benefit_tiers`: a list of dictionaries (with the below fields) defining the reward and discount factors from referrals
   - `minimum_running_notional_taker_volume`: the required [`referral_set_running_notional_taker_volume`](#referral-set-volumes) in quantum units for parties to access this tier
   - `minimum_epochs`: the required number of epochs a referee must have been in a referral set to access this tier
-  - `referral_reward_factor`: the proportion of the referee's taker fees to be rewarded to the referrer
+  - `referral_reward_factors`: the proportions of the referee's taker fees to be rewarded to the referrer
+    - `maker_volume_reward_factor`: the factor to reward the referrer from the maker fee component of any fees paid
+    - `infrastructure_volume_reward_factor`: the factor to reward the referrer from the infrastructure fee component of any fees paid
+    - `lp_volume_reward_factor`: the factor to reward the referrer from the liquidity provider fee component of any fees paid
-  - `referral_discount_factor`: the proportion of the referee's taker fees to be discounted
+  - `referral_discount_factors`: the proportions of the referee's taker fees to be discounted
+    - `maker_volume_discount_factor`: the factor to discount the maker fee component of any fees paid
+    - `infrastructure_volume_discount_factor`: the factor to discount the infrastructure fee component of any fees paid
+    - `lp_volume_discount_factor`: the factor to discount the liquidity provider fee component of any fees paid
 - `staking_tiers`: a list of dictionaries (with the below fields) defining the multipliers from staking
   - `minimum_staked_tokens`: the required number of governance tokens ($VEGA) a referrer must be staking to receive the multiplier
   - `referral_reward_multiplier`: the multiplier applied to the referral_reward_factor when calculating referral rewards due to the referrer.